GROWING SEASON

 through to roasted coffee and black currants.
 The finish has notably silky tannins, is supple in

-texture and remarkably lingering finish. _____________________________________________________
+texture and remarkably lingering finish.

 GROWING SEASON